exercism/problem-specifications/exercises/isbn-verifier/description.md

 Given an unknown string the program should check if the provided string is a valid ISBN-10.
 Putting this into place requires some thinking about preprocessing/parsing of the string prior to calculating the check digit for the ISBN.

 The program should allow for ISBN-10 both with and without separating dashes to be verified.
-For example, `3-598-21508-8` and `3598215088`.

 ## Caveats